apache/nuttx/boards/z80/ez80/z20x/README.txt

     information see:  apps/system/nsh/README.txt and
     Documentation/NuttShell.html.

+    NOTES:

-    UNVERIFIED!
+    1. UNVERIFIED!
 I doubt that the nsh_flash program will fit into the smaller FLASH memory of the eZ80F92 part.

-    NOTES:
+See discusssion under "Memory Constraints" above.

-    1. The two configurations different only in that one builds for execution entirely from FLASH and the other for execution entirely from RAM.
+    2. The two configurations different only in that one builds for execution entirely from FLASH and the other for execution entirely from RAM.
 A bootloader of some kind is required to support such execution from RAM!
 This difference is reflected in a single